pranav-ganesh/tp/docs/DeveloperGuide.md

 ### Add feature

-The add command is facilitated by the LogicManager.
+The add feature is facilitated by the LogicManager.
+The `AddCommandParser#parse()` is used to parse the command arguments and returns a FindCommand object.The `LogicManager#execute()` then executes the AddCommand.

-**How the add command is executed:**
+This feature allows the user to add a contact into the CMM database.

+**Given below is an example usage scenario and how the add mechanism behaves at each step.**

+1. The user opens the application and views the list of contacts.
+He wants to add more another contact into the list.
+They enters the command `add n/bob e/email@email.com p/999`

-1. Command entered by user is passed into the LogicManager
+2. Command entered by user is passed into the LogicManager

-2. AddressBookParser parses the command
+3. AddressBookParser parses the command

-3. AddressBookParser creates an AddCommand and a new Person with the fields specified by the user
+4. AddressBookParser creates an AddCommand and a new Person with the fields specified by the user

-4. LogicManager executes the AddCommand and the new Person is added into the address book
+5. LogicManager executes the AddCommand and the new Person is added into the address book

 The Sequence Diagram below illustrates the interactions within the Logic component for the `execute("add n/bob e/email@email.com p/999")` API call.

 <div markdown="span" class="alert alert-info">:information_source:

 **Note:**<br>

-Due to the length of the arguments, we have decided to replace the line "n/bob e/email@email.com p/999" with "..." within the diagram for easier viewing.
+Due to the length of the arguments, we have decided to replace the line "n/bob e/email@email.com p/999" with `...` within the diagram for easier viewing.

 </div>

 ![Interactions Inside the Logic Component for the `add' Command](images/AddSequenceDiagram.png)